£141 Find Cheap Flights from Canada to Dublin

 • If you would like to pass through security and customs as quickly as possible, consider signing up for Dublin Airport’s fast track service.
 For a small fee, you can have access to VIP lines in order to cut your security time in half.

-Top 3 airlines serving from Canada to Dublin
+Reviews of the top 4 airlines flying from Canada to Dublin

 See real verified KAYAK customer reviews for airlines flying to Dublin.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from Canada to Dublin.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.